-After having her son and moving to Indiana Samantha began working with a residential company.
+After having her son and moving to Indiana, Samantha began working with a residential company.
 She started out as direct care staff and over the past 12 years has held various positions including; site supervisor, program coordinator and clinical supervisor.
 Over the years working in the field she was always drawn to the case management position and decided to return to school to complete her degree.
 Samantha has a degree in Psychology from Trine University.
 She has been working as a Case Manager since February 2015.